 Our Complaints Policy

-Eczema Outreach Scotland’s policy when dealing with complaints is:
+Eczema Outreach Support’s policy when dealing with complaints is:

 - to provide a fair complaints procedure which is clear and easy to use for anyone wishing to make a complaint.